harvingarcia/AES_Encrypt_-_Decrypt/README.md

 # AES_Encrypt_and_Decrypt
-Script python for Encrypt confidential information with the AES Cipher Metode.
+Scripts python for Encrypt messages or confidential information with the AES Cipher Metode.

 Is necesary install PyCryptodome
 Example: